Skip to main content

 Furthermore, low testosterone is associated with impaired insulin signaling at the cellular level and reduced glucose uptake in peripheral tissues.
 The resulting hyperinsulinemia can further suppress HPG axis function by inhibiting GnRH release, creating a self-perpetuating cycle of metabolic and endocrine decline.

-Multiple meta-analyses of have now provided robust evidence that, in hypogonadal men, testosterone replacement therapy does not increase the risk of major adverse cardiovascular events.
+Multiple meta-analyses of randomized controlled trials have now provided robust evidence that, in hypogonadal men, testosterone replacement therapy does not increase the risk of major adverse cardiovascular events.
 In fact, by improving lean body mass, reducing visceral adiposity, and enhancing insulin sensitivity, TRT directly addresses the root causes of cardiometabolic risk associated with low androgen states.

 How Does Progesterone Influence Neuroprotection?